- ACRONYMS AND DEFINITIONS

 - 3. The cuff is inflated until the artery collapses under the cuff's pressure

-- 4. The cuff is gradually deflated and pulsatile blood flow is gradually reestablished
+- 4. The cuff is gradually deflated until pulsatile blood flow is reestablished

-- 5. The pressure at which the first sound of reestablished blood flow can be heard is the systolic blood pressure
+- 5. The pressure when blood flow is first heard is the systolic blood pressure

 - Oscillometric method